ovh/docs/pages/platform/public-cloud/change_project_contacts/guide.en-gb.md

 ![](images/contactchange1.png){.thumbnail}

-Once you have configured the new contacts, the two OVH accounts will receive an email containing a code allowing them to confirm this change:
+Once you have confirmed the new contacts, both OVH accounts will receive an email containing a code allowing them to confirm this change:

 ![](images/contactchange2.png){.thumbnail}